Genre: Adventure/Survival Drama

 -All the actors with the exception of Jack Fox were non-professional actors.

 As I searched for some foreign independent films to check out, this one was on my radar.
 It was described as a “Bedouin Western” which I thought was strange at first, but it eventually made sense after watching the film.
 Instead of some town in the Wild West in America, Theeb takes place in 1916 Arabia while being filmed in Jordan.
-There are some gunfights, revenge plots, and a survival element despite the differences in culture, geography, and the language for the most part.
+There are some gunfights, revenge plots, and survival elements despite the differences in culture, geography, and language for the most part.

 Theeb is the second film by Jordanian-British filmmaker Naji Abu Nowar.
 The story involves the title character who is an orphaned Bedouin boy who’s living with his older brother Hussein.
 Both of them have been orphaned and their father was the local sheik in their tribe.
 They’re busy living their lives until a British man visits their home and he’s carrying a box with him.
 Theeb wants to join up with him and the other people in his tribe, but he’s told not to because of some desert bandits in the area.
 However, he tags along with them despite the obvious warnings.